 - Equipment storage for on-site and rental use;

 - Indoor garden.

 Each element of AIM’s space design has been carefully considered with access in mind.
 For instance, various seating options are available for different body types.
 Most furniture are on wheels and can be easily moved for adapted configurations such as to prioritize easy wheelchair mobility.
 Meeting room glass partition includes remoted-controlled curtains for privacy for those communicating in sign language.
-For additional questions about the space and accessibility, please read our Space and Equipment Use Protocol or get in touch by emailing email@example.com.
+For additional questions about the space and accessibility, renting equipment, etc., please read our Space and Equipment Use Protocol* (*currently in development) or get in touch by emailing email@example.com.